rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 Type: free form (optional)

+### Would you potentially like to be included on a public list of contributors looking for funding?

+If we ever had something like a public list of Rust Project contributors looking for funding, what would you think of that?

+Type: select one (optional)

+- That sounds like a good idea, and I would potentially like to be on that list
+- That sounds like a good idea, but I do not want to be on such a list
+- I'm neutral/I don't know
+- That sounds like a bad idea
+- Other (open response)

 ### What kind of work do you do within the Rust Project?

 Type: select all that apply (optional)